Selling Crystal to The Crystal Lodge (London) Ltd

 It is very rare that we buy your collection immediately – please do not expect us to do so!
 There is no first come/first served arrangement when buying collections either.
 We only offer for your collection when our stock levels require it, and much depends on gaps or potential gaps in our stock as to which collections we choose to make an offer on.

-We also buy empty Swarovski boxes, display items manufactured by Swarovski for use by dealers, occasionally we might purchase broken/damaged and/or salvageable crystal as we have clients specifically seeking those items.
+We also buy empty Swarovski boxes and sometimes, display items manufactured by Swarovski for use by dealers.
 Again, send us a list of the items you wish to sell and we will make an offer when the time is right.

 Our initial offer